Requires Vulkan 1.0

 indicating a non-advertised heap.

-Drivers can advertise heaps that don’t have any corresponding memory types
+Drivers can advertise heaps that do not have any corresponding memory types

 if they need to.